-AS16: Farm Animal Production I Instructors: Animal Science Faculty Coordinator: Prof. Patterson
+AS16: Farm Animal Production I Instructors: Animal Science Faculty

 A study of farm animals with the major emphasis on anatomy, growth, lactation, egg production, fur production and livestock housing as related to the life cycle of farm animals and the principles of farm animal production.
-The course will enable students to discuss livestock production and biological principles relevant to livestock Lab topics will emphasize production. livestock handling, safety around livestock, stockmanship and management skills, livestock measurements and evaluation, data collection, livestock records, and environmental aspects.
+The course will enable students to discuss livestock production and apply biological principles relevant to livestock production.
+Lab topics will emphasize livestock handling, safety around livestock, stockmanship and management skills, livestock measurements and evaluation, data collection, livestock records, and environmental aspects.
 Diverse aspects of farm animal production will be covered, but the focus will be on providing a general background, rather than on specific disciplines or on specific types of livestock production.

-AS17: Farm Animal Production I Practices
+AS17: Farm Animal Production | Practices

-Instructor: Animal Science Staff Coordinator: Prof. Campbell
+Instructor: Animal Science Staff

-Corequisites: AS16, AS19
+Coordinator: Prof. Scott Corequisites: AS16, AS19